 Considerations for Your Modern Pool Design

-There are many things to consider when designing your pool deck.
+There are many things to consider when designing your pool deck from pool lighting to pool drainage to name a few.
 One thing to keep in mind as you begin the process is that having a nice outdoor living space with good landscaping can account for up to 20 percent of your home’s overall value.
 This means the decisions you make while developing your pool deck are even more important than you may have previously thought.

 The first thing to consider when designing your pool deck is what function you want the space to serve.
 For example if you plan on including an outdoor kitchen or seating area, then perhaps you want a material that can be used for more than just decking to ensure your design flows well and complements itself.
 Or if outdoor lighting is something you think you’ll need, choose a decking that is easy to install lights in, like wood.
 Taking the time to think about what and how your outdoor living space will be used will help you save time and money in the long run.